facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 > Note: It is worth noting that technically Java classes can extend the `BaseJavaModule` class or simply implement the `NativeModule` interface to be considered a Native Module by React Native.

 > However we recommend that you use `ReactContextBaseJavaModule`, as shown above. `ReactContextBaseJavaModule` gives access to the `ReactApplicationContext` (RAC), which is useful for Native Modules that need to hook into activity lifecycle methods.
-Using `ReactContextBaseJavaModule` will also make it easier to make your NativeModule type-safe in the future.
-For NativeModule type-safety, which is coming in future releases, React Native looks at each NativeModule's Javascript spec and generates an abstract base class that extends `ReactContextBaseJavaModule`.
+Using `ReactContextBaseJavaModule` will also make it easier to make your native module type-safe in the future.
+For native module type-safety, which is coming in future releases, React Native looks at each native module's Javascript spec and generates an abstract base class that extends `ReactContextBaseJavaModule`.

 ### Module Name

 All native modules in Android need to implement the `getName()` method.
-This method returns the string name of the NativeModule which represents the class in JavaScript.
+This method returns the string name of the native module which represents the class in JavaScript.
 The native module can then be accessed in JS via its name.
 For example, in the below code snippet, `getName` returns `"CalendarModule"`.

 ```java
 @Override